heywoodlh/port-crawler-py/README.md

-## Quick Installation on Ubuntu:
+## Quick Installation on Ubuntu, CentOS/RHEL:

 ### Run the install.sh script automatically:

 The `install.sh` script has been provided to simplify installing dependencies.
+It installs Masscan, Elasticsearch and Kibana, does minimal configuration of ES + Kibana and starts them

 `curl https://raw.githubusercontent.com/heywoodlh/Port-Crawler-Py/master/install.sh | bash`